bplmaps/lmec-main-site/content/articles/before-displacement-part-two.md

 ### Windows, Doors and Blinds, Oh My!

-<iframe src="https://atlascope.org/#/view:share$mode:glass$center:-71.05745,42.36280$zoom:20.26$base:maptiler-streets$overlay:ark:/76611/al7qfwyqb" width="100%" height="400"></iframe>

-{{< figure src="https://s3.us-east-2.wasabisys.com/lmec-public-files/lmec-main-site-static-assets/articles/before-displacement-part-two/Emily_Hardy%26CoAd.png" class="figure-right" caption="Advertisment from [Historic New England](https://www.historicnewengland.org/explore/collections-access/gusn/242614/)" >}}
+{{< figure src="https://s3.us-east-2.wasabisys.com/lmec-public-files/lmec-main-site-static-assets/articles/before-displacement-part-two/Emily_Hardy%26CoAd.png" class="figure-right" caption="Advertisement from [Historic New England](https://www.historicnewengland.org/explore/collections-access/gusn/242614/)" >}}

 In a digitized 1882 Sanborn atlas a vague reference to an unidentified "Sash & Blind Storage, Glazing" business [between 173 and 175 Blackstone Street](https://sites.google.com/holycross.edu/mmc/2022/the-north-end-south/149-189-blackstone) exposed a plethora of otherwise inaccessible information about Hardy & Company, a successful retail and wholesale door, window, and blind firm.
 This map was a valuable resource for obtaining and identifying specific addresses and industries within my parcel.
 Through use of the map, I uncovered an advertisement and business card, revealing a company move and expansion, which I later confirmed through a published business review.
 A subtle company description written on an 1882 map document was a foundational aspect of my research and aided in uncovering related sources.

 _---Emily Marino_

+<iframe src="https://atlascope.org/#/view:share$mode:glass$center:-71.05745,42.36280$zoom:20.26$base:maptiler-streets$overlay:ark:/76611/al7qfwyqb" width="100%" height="400"></iframe>

 ### Generational Wealth on India Square